node-forward/mentors/README.md

+# Node Mentors

-*Building up the node community through mentoring*
+Building up the node community through mentoring

 _Why would I want a mentor?_

 Are you just learning node, or looking to get started?
 Have you been struggling with something node-related for a while and not sure where to go next?
 Mentors can help!

 Mentors can be awesome encouragement when learning gets rough.
 We're knowledgable, nice, and we want to help you steer through the uncharted waters of code and community.

 _How is this different than Stack Overflow?_